 After our delightful brunch we headed towards the ferries in order to take a ferry tour of Stockholm and get a small taste of the Archipelago (24,000 islands that lay just outside of Stockholm - at least 50 square meters - 30,000 islands if you count the smaller ones).
 On our ferry tour we sat on Reindeer pelts and covered ourselves with polar fleece blankets while viewing Stockholm by boat.
 The tour guide shared with us many interesting facts about Stockholm and the sights that we were seeing.
 For example she explained that the reason the Nobel Peace Prize is handed out in Oslo and all the others in Stockholm is that Alfred Nobel thought the Norwegians to be more peaceful than Swedes.

 After our boat tour, Masha had to head to the airport to catch her plane and Lena and I headed to check in at the City Backpackers hostel.
 The City Backpackers hostel was incredibly cozy, friendly, and full of activity.
 We immediately signed up for a Monday tour that would take us through the less touristy parts of Stockholm and show us the home of Astrid Lindgren (author of Pippi Lonstockings) as well as some of the locations that inspired her stories.
 The hostel had free pasta (you just needed your own sauce), coffee, and tea.
 It also had free ice skating rentals, movie nights, and activities going virtually every day.
 Unfortunately we were not able to partake in the Swedish Sauna tour, Meatball making class, Semla making class, or other events as they were held on the days after our departure.
 Those activities will best be saved for another adventure.
-Although it had been nice to stay in our posh hotel, staying at the hostel reaffirmed for me the fact that having a lot of fun and experiencing really neat things does not have to cost a lot of money - and in fact it is a lot of the less expensive, non-trendy areas in a city that give you the best feel for how people actually live and the most authentic experience.
+Although it had been nice to stay in our posh hotel, staying at the hostel reaffirmed for me the fact that having a lot of fun and experiencing really neat things does not have to cost a lot of money - and in fact it is a lot of the less expensive, non-trendy area

 Monday Lena and I walked around a bit more, stopped off at a grocery store to buy some food for that day (and wound up with a delicious meatball sandwich, ostkaka, pepparkakor, and drinks - coincidentally items that I know from my family's Swedish heritage that were tasty and also the least expensive of all our meals), and then headed on our guided tour.
 The tour was hosted by one of the hostel employees and she shared with us a lot of the locations of cool, typical Swedish restaraunts and cafes.
 If only we had been able to attend the tour at the beginning of the trip - but it was only offered on Monday's and we hadn't stayed at the hostel first.
 She also pointed out the home of Astrid Lindgren and explained how the idea for Pippi Longstockings came from her ill daughter Karin who was begging her mom to tell her stories and came up with the name Pippi Longstockings.
 Apparently Astrid Lindgren was also responsible for changing the way Swedes view childhood and child rearing.